 7. prices and payment

 Unless another currency has been agreed, prices shall always be in euros.
 Payments shall be made in the invoiced currency.
-If the seller accepts other types of money and means of payment, he is hereby instructed to procure the invoiced means of payment.
-Any differences in value must be paid by the buyer immediately upon request.
-All increases in freight rates, exchange rates for foreign currency transactions, insurance rates, customs duties, taxes or other levy increases of any kind as well as import, export and customs regulations occurring during the term of the contract shall be borne by the buyer.
-Invoices are payable in loss-free cash within 30 days net or within 10 days with 2% discount.
+If other types of money and means of payment are accepted by the Seller, the Seller is hereby instructed to procure the invoiced means of payment.
+The Buyer shall pay any currency differences immediately upon request.
+All increases in freight rates occurring during the term of the contract, foreign currency transactions, insurance rates, customs duties, taxes or other increases in levies of any kind as well as import, export or import, export and customs regulations shall be borne by the Buyer.
+Invoices are payable net within 30 days in cash without loss.
 An open target may not exceed 30 days after the start of the payment period.
-In case of exceeding the payment term or in case of non-compliance with the payment date of the agreed payment, default shall occur without reminder.
+Furthermore, an energy cost surcharge of 3.5% per service will be charged.
+If the payment target is exceeded or if the payment date of the agreed payment is not met, default occurs without reminder.
 From the day of default, interest on arrears shall be payable at a rate of 5% above the respective discount rate of the Deutsche Bundesbank.
 We reserve the right to charge a higher interest rate as damage caused by default.
-Instructions, bills of exchange or cheques shall only be accepted on account of performance.
-Collection and discount charges as well as bill stamp fees shall be borne by the buyer.
-Passing on and prolongation do not signify fulfilment.
+Instructions, bills of exchange or checks shall only be accepted on account of performance.
+Collection and discount charges as well as bill of exchange stamp fees shall be borne by the purchaser.
+Passing on and prolongation do not mean fulfillment.
 The acceptance of bills of exchange shall also not constitute a deferral of the purchase price claim.
 The seller may assert his rights under the purchase contract at any time.
-The purchase price is fulfilled if recourse against the seller from the bills of exchange presented is excluded and these are fully honoured.
-However, bills of exchange must be settled within 10 days after the beginning of the payment period.
-The day of payment shall be deemed to be the day on which the buyer has demonstrably sent the payment.
+The purchase price shall be deemed to have been paid if recourse against the seller under the bills of exchange presented is excluded and they are fully honored.
+However, a bill of exchange settlement must be made within 10 days after the beginning of the payment period.
+The day of payment shall be the day on which the Buyer has demonstrably sent the payment.

 8. retention of title